gstronksUW/NY_Airbnb_2019_Analysis/README.md

-3. What are the total number of listings in each neighbourhood by room type and the median price.

-Select
-	Neighbourhood_group,
-	room_type,
-	count(distinct(id)),
-	PERCENTILE_CONT(0.5) WITHIN GROUP (ORDER BY price) AS Median
+4. What neighborhoods have the most and least average availability

+select
+	neighbourhood_group,
+	--room_type,
+	--round(avg(listings.availability_365),2) as Avg_availability,
+	round(avg(distinct case when room_type='Entire home/apt' then listings.availability_365 end),2) as Entire_home_availability,
+	round(avg(distinct case when room_type='Private room' then listings.availability_365 end),2) as Private_room_availability,
+	round(avg(distinct case when room_type='Shared room' then listings.availability_365 end),2) as Shared_room_availability
 from
 	listings
 group by
-	listings.neighbourhood_group,
-	listings.room_type
+	neighbourhood_group
 ;

-4. What neighborhoods have the most and least average availability

-5. For each listings, what is the difference between the price and the average room_type price for each listing?
+6. For each listings, what is the difference between the price and the average room_type price for each listing?

 With avg_price_loc as (